aronlebani/robin-cms/README.md

 That's it.
 Now run `rackup`, and go to `http://localhost:9292` in your browser.
 You can log in with username "admin" and password "admin".

+The admin username and password can be set (in order of priority) either by the environment variables `ADMIN_USER` and `ADMIN_PASS`, or in the `robin.yaml` config.

-You'll need to expose a `SESSION_SECRET` environment variable too.
+You'll also need to expose a `SESSION_SECRET` environment variable.
 If you don't, it will create one for you, but it creates a new secret each time the server starts, meaning you will have to log in again whenever you restart the server.
 It is reccommended to create one via Ruby's SecureRandom package.